 NFID offers a variety of online continuing education activities including accredited continuing medical education (CME) programs, enabling participants to earn credits and gain practical knowledge, tools, and skills.
 NFID’s online education programs are designed to be self-paced and are led by key opinion leaders in the field of infectious diseases.

-Adult Immunization Awareness Series:
+Adult Immunization Awareness Webinar Series

 NFID Webinars (Complimentary):